 The class will culminate with each student producing a significant, self-directed project (specifics of which will be agreed upon between student and instructor), ready for publication.
 Students will begin developing the concept for this early on in the term, and more time will be allotted in class as the term progresses for consultation and critique around these projects.
-It is intended that the class produce a physical and/or virtual anthology of student comics that showcases their collective work, with perhaps a public reading and launch event.
+The class as a whole may opt to produce a physical and/or virtual anthology of student comics that showcases their collective work - that will be determined by the cohort.
+We will have a public reading of our comics as part of the final day, details to be discussed over term.